ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I can't remember the exact time.
 I really should have been taking notes.
 But I'm pretty certain it was after midnight.

-Flatley Inc was largely a west coast company and meetings were all well after 12 PM ET, for whatever that's worth.
+Senger-Huel was largely a west coast company and meetings were all well after 12 PM ET, for whatever that's worth.

 I headed out onto Clinton St, eventually turning right on Broome St. It's not just a quiet street but a few blocks up is an NYPD precint.
 This was, I thought, a polite way to acknowledge their likely involvemnt, as well as, well, if things really were _that_ dirty in this world, take care of me right there.